 The GST tax generally applies to transfers (both during life and at death) made to people two generations or more below you, such as your grandchildren.
-The GST tax also follows the estate tax exemption and top rate for 2014 and 2015, as noted in the chart on page 1.
-Note that exemption portability between spouses doesn't apply to the GST tax exemption.
+The GST tax also follows the estate tax exemption and top rate for 2015 and 2016, as noted in the chart on page 1.
+Note that exemption portability between spouses does not apply to the GST tax exemption.